Written By: Shreya Patil

 Treated as gamblingYesEarlier allowed, now restricted for real-money play

-Legal statusNot legalReal-money formats restricted
+Legal statusNot legalReal-money play is prohibited

 Legal Risks and Penalties